jgosmann/xpost/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+This version introduces crossposting to Community Server blogs.
+Because the database format changed you need do deactivate and reactivate the plugin when upgrading.
+If you use autoupdate this is done automatically.

 = 1.1.0 =
 This version introduces crossposting of comments.
 Because the database format changed you need do deactivate and reactivate the plugin when upgrading.
 If you use autoupdate this is done automatically.